Accompanying Partner Survey 2019

 There is a common misconception that the partners of internationals – or at least traditional expats who are working abroad temporarily – do not want to work.
 However, the survey shows that employment and career development is an equally important consideration for them as they settle into life in the Netherlands.
 What’s more, the group represents talent from a wide variety of industries, including education, IT/tech and management and consulting.
 They also represent a well-educated demographic, with 80% holding a university degree and more than 7% holding a PhD or postdoc qualification.

-Talent is certainly something to be treasured in the present-day job market.
-However, a common problem is matching supply and demand, and ensuring a smooth path into a new job – especially when a career switch is involved.
-Obtaining a suitable skill level in Dutch has clearly been a hindering factor for many of the respondents.
-As has been the availability or awareness of suitable courses to permit a straightforward career switch.
+Obtaining a suitable skill level in Dutch has been a hindering factor for many of the respondents, as has been the availability or awareness of suitable courses to permit a straightforward career switch.

 The next steps

-The findings of the research have already inspired IN Amsterdam to collaborate with House of Skills, creating a programme that offers direct support and information in English to help international newcomers get started in the Dutch job market.
-The report also encourages action across the entire employment chain, from the Netherlands Foreign Investment Agency (NFIA) to local authorities and employers, encouraging them to better manage the expectations of international newcomers and promote the benefits of learning some Dutch before or upon arrival.
+The report encourages action across the entire employment chain, from the Netherlands Foreign Investment Agency (NFIA) to local authorities and employers, encouraging them to better manage the expectations of international newcomers and promote the benefits of learning some Dutch before or upon arrival.
 What’s more, the companies most commonly employing internationals could be encouraged to help partners, perhaps by funding or using existing schemes to promote language learning.

 Download the Accompanying Partner Survey 2019 (PDF).